Notes for New Patients

 Some Practical Time Management Considerations

 It is important that you be aware that I divide my time among patient treatment, teaching, consultation, and practice administrative tasks.
-This means that patients who choose to be in treatment with me must be willing and able to work around my often inconvenient, full schedule.
+This means that patients who choose to be in treatment with me must be willing and able to work around my often inconvenient part-time schedule.
 If either you or I believe that this arrangement will be unduly stressful to you, it may be necessary to refer you to a more available therapist who is more likely to be able to meet your needs.